astronomer/astro-docs/enterprise/next/05_customize-airflow/06_integrate-iam.md

     $ astro deployment update <deployment-name> --cloud-role=arn:aws:iam::123456789:role/example-role
     ```

-2. Confirm the role was passed successfully to Webserver, Scheduler and Worker pods within your Airflow Deployment by running the following run the following command:
+2. Confirm the role was passed successfully to all Webserver, Scheduler and Worker pods within your Airflow Deployment by running the following command:

     ```bash
     $ kubectl describe po <pod-name> -n <airflow-namespace>